jonretting/geforce-driver-check/README.md

 geforce-driver-check
 ====================

-### Checks for new Nvidia Display Drivers then does an unattended install, or with many more options
+### Checks for new Nvidia Display Drivers then does an automatted unattended install, or with many more options.
 [Geforce Driver Check page](http://jonretting.github.io/geforce-driver-check/)

 By: Jon Retting